irahbt/simple-sourdough/README.md

 - Python/Django handels whether a user has premium membership to access premium recipes: `  if request.user.userprofile.membership`

-#### Bootstrap Accordian
+#### Bootstrap Accordion
-- A Bootstrap accordian is used to show/hide subsections of the recipe.
+- A Bootstrap accordion is used to show/hide subsections of the recipe.
 - Ingredients are rendered using a bootstrap table for clarity.

 #### Buttons
-- Edit/delete buttons are visable if the user is a Superuser: `if request.user.is_superuser `.
+- Edit/delete buttons are visible if the user is a Superuser: `if request.user.is_superuser `.

 ### Premium
 ![Premium](./static/images/readme-images/responsive/premium-responsive.png)

 #### Payment Options
-- Bootstrap images cards are used to display the two payemnt options.
+- Bootstrap images cards are used to display the two payment options.
-- The cars are of one whole image split in to two for visual impact and continuity.
+- The cars are of one whole image split in two for visual impact and continuity.
-- Overlayed text is white and has a text-shadow to ensure readability.
+- Overlaid text is white and has a text-shadow to ensure readability.
 - Clicking on either takes the user to checkout with specified option.

 #### Promotional Offer